void

 Background

 It was at the time a modern prison with good conditions for the inmates.
-In Austrian times the prison mostly housed dangerous male criminals but also saw the odd political prisoner.
+In Austrian times, it mostly housed dangerous male criminals but also saw the odd political prisoner.

-The prison later became the scene of executions and 1580 persons were killed; 1087 of them during the Nazi occupation.
-During Communist rule from 1948 another few hundreds were executed.
+The prison later became the scene of executions, and 1580 persons were killed, 1087 of them during the Nazi occupation.
+During Communist rule from 1948, another few hundred were executed.

 Egon Erwin Kisch

 The Raging Reporter has contributed his part to the fame of the prison.
-Denied permission to enter, he still climbed the walls, and reported from the cemetery of the inmates.
+Having been denied permission to enter, he climbed the walls and reported from the cemetery of the inmates.
 Their graves were not marked!
-This is all revealed in the story Im Friedhof der Pankratzer Sträflinge (On the cemetery of the Pankrác inmates), first printed in Bohemia on 7 November 1913, in 1931 appearing in the book Prager Pivatal with the title changed.
+This is all revealed in the story Im Friedhof der Pankratzer Sträflinge (On the cemetery of the Pankrác inmates), first printed in Bohemia before the war [a], and in 1931 appearing in the book Prager Pivatal with the title changed.

 Quote(s) from the novel